-Mary, like other visitors to the Maharishi AyurVeda Health Center Lancaster, received a range of rejuvenation treatments that were recommended to support her specific health and wellness goals.
-Throughout the week, she had several consultations with Vaidya Vaidya, and also took classes in Ayurvedic knowledge.
+Mary, like other visitors to the Maharishi AyurVeda Health Center in Lancaster, received a range of rejuvenation treatments that were recommended to support her specific health and wellness goals.
+Throughout the week, she had several wellness consultations with Vaidya Vaidya, and also took classes in Ayurvedic knowledge.
 She was given customized dietary recommendations to help restore balance to her mind-body system.

 "Having a Maharishi AyurVeda expert (vaidya) who could offer recommendations for the underlying imbalances is extremely helpful," says Mary.
 "Here I've not only learned a great amount of Ayurvedic knowledge but have learned the scientific principles for this ancient health care system as well."